Paying your tuition fees

 Call the Cashier on 020 7074 5030.
 The office is open from 10:00 to 13:00 and 14:00 to 16:30, Monday to Friday.

-If you’re being sponsored by a funding or government body
+If you are sponsored by a funding or government body

-You should email email@example.com with proof that your fees will be paid and the contact details of the funding body.
+You should email firstname.lastname@example.org with proof that your tuition fees will be paid and with contact details of the funding body.
 If the sponsorship is not confirmed before the start of the academic year then please bring that information with you to enrolment.

-Important: If your sponsor doesn’t pay, you’re responsible for paying your fees.
+Please note that if your sponsor does not pay, you are responsible for paying your tuition fees.